Curtiss-Wright X-19

-The Curtiss-Wright X-19, company designation Model 200, was an American experimental tiltrotor aircraft of the early 1960s.
+The Curtiss-Wright X-19, company designation Model 200, is an American experimental tiltrotor aircraft of the early 1960s.
 It was noteworthy for being the last aircraft of any kind manufactured by Curtiss-Wright.

 Design and development

 In March 1960 the Curtiss-Wright Corporation developed the X-100, a prototype for a new, vertical takeoff transport aircraft.
 The X-100 had a single turboshaft engine, which propelled two tilting-propellers, while at the tail swivelling nozzles used the engine's exhaust gases to give additional control for hovering or slow flight.
 Although sometimes classified as a tiltrotor aircraft, the design differed from the Bell VTOL XV tiltrotor designs.
 The X-19 utilized specially designed radial lift propellers, rather than helicopter-like rotors, for vertical takeoff and augmenting the lift provided by the wing structures.

 From the X-100 Curtiss-Wright developed the larger X-200, of which the United States Air Force ordered two prototypes designated the X-19A.

 The X-19 had fore and aft high-mounted tandem wings.
 Each wing mounted two 13 ft propellers that could be rotated through 90 degrees, allowing the aircraft to take off and land like a helicopter.
 The propellers were driven by twin Avco Lycoming T55-L-5 turboshaft engines mounted in the fuselage.